pallets/flask/docs/upgrading.rst

 to upgrade.
 What changed?

 -   Blueprints need explicit names.
-Modules had an automatic name guesssing scheme where the shortname for the module was taken from the last part of the import module.
+Modules had an automatic name guessing scheme where the shortname for the module was taken from the last part of the import module.
 The upgrade script tries to guess that name but it might fail as this information could change at runtime.